simh/simh/0readmeAsynchIO.txt

 then it must either be recomputed prior to the top/bottom half check or not stored in local variables of the unit service routine.

-Run time requirements to use SIM_ASYNCH_IO.
-The Posix threads API (pthreads) is required for asynchronous execution.
-Most *nix platforms have these APIs available and on these platforms simh is typically built with these available since on these platforms, pthreads is required for simh networking support.
-Windows can also utilize the pthreads APIs if the compile and run time support for the win32Pthreads package has been installed on the build system.

 Sample Asynch I/O device implementations.
 The pdp11_rq.c module has been refactored to leverage the asynch I/O features of the sim_disk library.
 The impact to this code to adopt the